JASWIN-AI/JaswinTechSolutions/GITHUB_SETUP.md

-# How to Get Your JASWIN Tech Website to GitHub - Simple Steps
+# How to Get Your JASWIN AI Website to GitHub - Simple Steps

 ## Method 1: Direct File Upload (Easiest)